-German-Czech relations are very close and marked by high-level contacts.
-These close ties are reinforced by frequent two-way visits by high-ranking government officials; the most recent such visit was that by Federal President Frank-Walter Steinmeier to Prague in September 2017.
+German-Czech relations are very close and marked by high-level contacts reinforced by frequent two-way visits at the highest level; the most recent such visit was that by Federal Chancellor Angela Merkel to Prague in October 2018.

 The key cornerstones of German-Czech relations are the Treaty on Good Neighbourliness, Friendship and Cooperation of 27 February 1992 and the German-Czech Declaration on Mutual Relations and their Future Development of 21 January 1997.
-The essence of the latter is the undertaking by both sides to advance German-Czech relations in a spirit of good neighbourliness and partnership and disencumber them from political and legal issues stemming from the past.
-On its 20th anniversary, Czechia’s then Foreign Minister Lubomír Zaorálek and Germany’s then Foreign Minister Frank-Walter Steinmeier signed a joint declaration reaffirming the spirit of the German-Czech Declaration.
+The essence of the latter is the undertaking by both sides to advance German-Czech relations in a spirit of good neighbourliness and partnership and to disencumber them from political and legal issues stemming from the past.
+On its 20th anniversary, the then Foreign Ministers, Lubomír Zaorálek and Frank-Walter Steinmeier, signed a joint declaration reaffirming the spirit of the German-Czech Declaration.

-The Länder Bavaria and Saxony play a particularly central role in further developing and strengthening German-Czech relations.
-Saxony maintains a liaison office, and Bavaria has a representative office in Prague.
+Among Germany’s Länder, Bavaria and Saxony play a particular role in further developing and strengthening German-Czech relations.
+Saxony maintains a liaison office and Bavaria a representative office in Prague.

-Bilateral cooperation is also very close on the economic front, but the two countries have differing views on the role that nuclear power and renewable energies should play in supplying energy needs.
+Bilateral cooperation is very close on the economic front in particular, but the two countries have differing views on the role that nuclear power and renewable energies should play in supplying energy needs.

 Cooperation is especially deep-rooted on foreign and European policy.
-Czechia and Germany work together intensively on foreign policy issues such as the Balkans, European Neighbourhood Policy, energy security and the protection of human rights.
-As part of the strategic dialogue, a platform was created for discussing and coordinating issues relating to the future of the European Union as well as refugee issues.
+Czechia and Germany work together intensively on foreign policy issues such as the development of the countries of the Western Balkans, European Neighbourhood Policy, energy security and the protection of human rights.
+As part of the strategic dialogue, they discuss current European issues.
+They also engage in exchange on the future of the European Union.

 Cultural exchange at all levels is wide-ranging, intensive and successful, also in the case of projects conducted without state involvement.